 Sampling Area

-The ICES rectangle that Orkney’s inshore fishery is within is Area Via and these are also divided into the areas that Marine Scotland use for their annual stock assessments which are (47E6, 47E7,46E6 and 46E7).
+The ICES rectangle that Orkney’s inshore fishery is within is Area Via (Iva?) and these are also divided into the areas that Marine Scotland use for their annual stock assessments which are (47E6, 47E7,46E6 and 46E7).
 In addition to this there is the offshore fishery which lands Brown Crab into Orkney this is mainly fished from grounds in ICES Area VIb which are the Marine Scotland areas known as 48E4, 47E5 and 47E4.